 In this case, the application itself is made to provide an acknowledgment of the elevator or elevators to be used (an application can register and recognize multiple installations) via a QR Code.
 At this point, the passenger near the elevator can proceed to the choice of the lift, its identification and the call of the lift car on the desired floor.
 The application will exchange the request with the lift controller framework that will verify the ability to handle the call by bringing the cabin to the desired floor.

-Figure bX.9-1 Lift Car Call to the Floor Desired via Smartphone App: Overview
+Figure 6.8.1-1 Call/Reserve Lift Car via Smartphone App: Overview

-Source
+6.3.8.2 Source

-oneM2M-REQ-2020-xxxx Requirement & Feasibility study for Smart Lifts in IoT
+[yy] ETSI TR 103 546 V0.2.1 (2019-12), Requirement & Feasibility study for Smart Lifts in IoT, Section 6.5

-Note: from ETSI TR 103 546 V0.2.1 ( 2019-12), Section 6.5

-Actors
+6.3.8.3 Actors